“I loved getting them. It was like a doorbell reminding me to write . . . The prompts forced me to remember how important my writing was.”

 Get Daily Prompts delivered to your inbox every day for a year.

-365 days of Daily Prompts (included with Centered membership): $360 USD
+365 days of Daily Prompts (included with Centered membership): starts at $38 USD/month

 “I thought of you with such gratitude this morning.
 How can this simple exercise be so fulfilling and so satisfying?
 Words are bubbling up out of me like colorful balloons at a county fair.
 I've discovered an eager little writing voice who thrills to the challenge — I set my alarm, put pen to paper and sprint to the task, not giving myself more than a few seconds to contemplate the topic du jour.
 Thank you, thank you, thank you.”